leesaye/project-23-marc-copy/README.md

 	2. A user can also add events or tasks to the calendar.
  	3. A user can sync their calendar with Google Calendars to see those events appear on their calendar on our website.
 4. A user can view and interact with recent events and tasks from their network (Feed Tab)
-	1. A user can view all recent events and tasks from their network in a consolidated view.
  	3. A user can add an event taken from activity on a linked site that is not already on their calendar to their calendar through the feed page.
   	4. A user can build a streak off of adding events to their calendar, and add events in a "swipe right" gamified manner.
   	5. A user can see an AI summary of their recent tasks and events and what it recommends that they prioritize.
 (Added to Home Tab)